 If you are looking to begin Thanksgiving feast with a sparkling wine, Chandon Brut Classic is ideal.
 This sparkling wine created in the Methode Traditionelle is very bright, crisp, and refreshing.
 One will find flavors of citrus and apples with hints of almond on the finish.
 There is a softer quality on the palate that makes this sparkling wine very appealing for a Thanksgiving dinner.
 It will not overwhelm the cuisine but rather give a subtle zing to your meal.

 Another sparkler is the Torresella Prosecco Extra Dry, a light and bright Veneto styled Prosecco that is very subtle in its delivery.
 One finds flavors of apricots and almonds.

 If white wine is your preference for your Thanksgiving dinner, the 2015 Les Vignes de Bila-Haut Blanc is a good choice.
-A blend of Grenache Blanc, Marsanne, Macabeo and Vermintino, the wine has unique flavors that add some savory spice to a turkey dish.
-Higher in acidity and a more viscous wine, the flavors of citrus, herbs, lime and honeydew are quite apparent.
+A blend of Grenache Blanc, Marsanne, Macabeo, and Vermentino, the wine has unique flavors that add some savory spice to a turkey dish.
+Higher in acidity and a more viscous wine, the flavors of citrus, herbs, lime, and honeydew are quite apparent.
 This wine has a lot of sapidity.

-Looking for something with a little more acidity the Nanny Goat 2014 Pinot Noir from the Central Otago region of New Zealand will pair nicely with turkey due to it predominant cranberry flavors.
+Looking for something with a little more acidity, the Nanny Goat 2014 Pinot Noir from the Central Otago region of New Zealand will pair nicely with turkey due to its predominant cranberry flavors.

 Any of these wines will enhance your Thanksgiving cuisine.
 The Written Palette wishes a Happy Thanksgiving.